DaveBenham/VenomModules/README.md

 - OFF - Offbeat mode, meaning that the beat will be blocked if one of the divisions to the left coincides with this division's beat, regardless whether the left division actually fires or not.
 This is a special case of linear drumming.
 For example, if division 1 is 1/4 note, and division 2 is 1/8 note with OFF mode, then the 1/8 will never fire with the 1/4 beats - it will fire only on the "and" of each beat.
 - --- Global default, meaning the division will inherit the mode that is specified at the global level.
 - ALL - RESET (dashed square bracket) - Same as ALL, except the linear and offbeat computations are reset such that divisions to the left do not effect linear or offbeat divisions to the right.
-- ALL - NEW (solid square bracket) - Same as ALL - RESET, except an additional channel is added to the OR, XOR ODD, and XOR 1 outputs, and this division and those to the right are assigned to the new channel.
+- ALL - NEW (solid square bracket) - Same as ALL - RESET, except an additional polyphonic channel is added to the OR, XOR ODD, and XOR 1 outputs, and this division and those to the right are assigned to the new channel.

 The mode can be overridden by division Mode CV.